i-OmSharma/100xCode/react-vite/contextToDo/Notes.md

 - An atom can be defined outside the component.
 - can be teleported to any component.

-- RecoilRoot
+- RecoilRoot -> wrap via this the component renders
 - atom
-- useRecoilState
+- useRecoilState -> useState(currentValue, howToUpdateTheCurrentValue)
-- useRecoilValue
+- useRecoilValue ->  Just want the value
-- useSetRecoilState
+- useSetRecoilState -> Only want to update variable, and not actually get the value
 - Selector